 Both beginner and advanced seekers can benefit from keeping their words grounded in the truth.
 Speaking falsities or untrue claims willingly can clutter the atmosphere.
 Speaking with truth and love, however, will produce positivity.
 As an individual seeking the Higher Self, you understand this better than others, and so you must recognize this as your responsibility when in conversation.

 If you speak negatively about someone else, those vibrations will not only impact the person you are speaking to and speaking about subtly, but will also affect their physical body.
 Often, when we speak in anger or frustration, we speak in haste because we are operating through our emotions.
 When we do that we may say something that we do not truly mean.
 For example, think back to a time when you were angry with a loved one, and verbalized that anger with hurtful words.
 Those words can impact your loved one far after the emotional crescendo has dissipated.
 The old adage rings true — think before you speak.

 It is not realistic to say that we shall never speak negatively.
 Sometimes, uncomfortable, though true, words must be spoken to facilitate overall peace.
 When you find yourself in this situation, there are a number of steps you can take to lessen the impact of your words.

 3. Don’t Gossip – Be Direct

-It is always best to communicate with the person face-to-face, rather than through the grapevine.
+It is always best to communicate with someone face-to-face, rather than through the grapevine.
 By speaking directly, the sound of your words is absorbed by the person you are speaking to and does not linger in the environment.
 If for some reason, you find yourself unable to speak to the person in question, you can speak to a trusted friend.
 Tell your friend that you must talk to them about someone and that your words must remain between the two of you.
 This actually frees you to speak openly to your trusted friend, because you are directing the path of the sound, containing it and preventing it from affecting others.